tomas-fryza/avr-course/Labs/05-segment/Assignment.md

 ### 7-segment library

 1. In your words, describe the difference between Common Cathode and Common Anode 7-segment display.
-   * CC SSD
+   * CC SSD:
-   * CA SSD
+   * CA SSD:

-2. Code listing with syntax highlighting of two interrupt service routines (`TIMER1_OVF_vect`, `TIMER0_OVF_vect`) from counter application with at least two digits, ie. values from 00 to 59:
+2. Code listing of two interrupt service routines (`TIMER1_OVF_vect`, `TIMER0_OVF_vect`) from counter application with at least two digits, ie. values from 00 to 59.
+Always use syntax highlighting and meaningful comments:

 ```c
 /**********************************************************************